-Even though most borrowers plan to make timely loan payments, unforeseen circumstances sometimes results in late payments.
-The Federal government's Interest Act prohibits a lender from charging penalty interest.
-A borrower should also be aware of the conditions under which the loan is considered in default and if there are grace periods that are specifically written in loan documents.
-Some loan agreements provide for flexible payment program should some unforeseen circumstances occur.
+Even though most borrowers plan to make timely loan payments, unforeseen circumstances sometimes result in late payments.
+The Federal Government's Interest Act prohibits a lender from charging penalty interest.
+Be aware of the conditions under which the loan is considered in default and if there are grace periods that are specifically written in loan documents.
+Some loan agreements provide for a flexible payment program should some unforeseen circumstances occur.
 This may be an interest only payment with a principal payment deferral to the end of the interest term.
 Late payment as set out in the loan agreement may trigger a monthly account monitoring fee.